 If my goldfish plant was thinking she would be named after Aunt Goldie, she was right.
 She ought to feel special when I call her Golda at times.

 My grandparents also left a few old newspapers for me to read, and if you have ever perused through a century-old newspaper, you know there were free embroidery patterns to clip and save.
 My grandmother was one of those clip-and-save kind of girls, and I am now the proud owner of Grandma’s saved embroidery patterns.
 Interestingly enough, Aunt Goldie mentioned working on a dresser scarf in one of her letters to her sister.

-And even though the item will eventually look a little dated – if we take advice from those before us, we will hang on to it.
+And even though their gift will eventually look a little dated, if we take advice from those before us, we will hang on to it.
 Someday we will call it retro, then vintage, then maybe even antique.
 But the thought and care it took to make the item will always be there.